kevinrouz/SisyphusCounter/README.md

 - If a user types the correct number, they get a ✅ reaction, and the count continues.
 - If a user types an incorrect number, they get a ❌ reaction, and the count restarts from 1.
 - If a user tries to type the same number twice in a row, they get a special punishment message and the count restarts.
+- Users can include arithmetic in their numbers, for example `2+5-2*1` instead of `5`
+- Users can view the leaderboard of the top 10 counters, the record count score, and the next number
 - Customizable failure messages that get sent when users make mistakes.
-- Admins can set the channel for the game using the `!set_channel` command.
+- Admins can set the channel for the game using the `sis set_channel` command.

 ## How It Works